griffin-h/lightcurve_fitting/docs/source/usage.rst

     lc.meta['host_ebv'] = 0.
     lc.meta['redshift'] = 0.002

-In the above example, the phase will be calculated based on the first detection.
-Alternately, the phase can be calculated from an explosion or peak time by populating the :attr:`LC.meta` attribute with the following keys:
-* refmjd: the reference time in MJD
-* explosion: the explosion time in MJD
-* peaktime: the time of the light curve max in MJD.
-This can be populated manually or using :meth:`lightcurve.LC.findPeak` method

 The :class:`.LC` object has several methods for converting between the columns above, as well as a method for plotting the light curve in a single command: